tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 - If you want to access another container's filesystem, ensure both containers' user/group settings match.
 - Save & update the deployment.

-The following example can be used to debug the `openDesk-Nextcloud-PHP` container; if you want to modify files, remember to set `readOnlyRootFilesystem` to `true` on the PHP container.
+The following example can be used to debug the `opendesk-nextcloud-aio` container; if you want to modify files, remember to set `readOnlyRootFilesystem` to `true` on the PHP container.

 ```yaml
       shareProcessNamespace: true